SanicTK2/iidxguide/docs/c_gauge.md

 You start at 100%, and fail out at 2%.
 The gauge amount carries over from one stage to the next.
 It is like hard mode in that there is a halved decrease rate at 30%, but it is much, much more lenient.

 About 40 POORs in a row will bring your gauge down from 100% to 0%.

+#### EX-DAN gauge

+In Class mode, you can press VEFX Change button to switch to EX mode, which will turn on the harder DAN gauge.
+See [this page](/compendium/gauges_and_timing) for details.

 ## More details